-This is a classic Pakistani curry loved by all and staple in every Pakistani home.
+This is a classic Pakistani curry loved by all and a staple in every Pakistani home.
 This is one pot, slow cook recipe of aloo gosht that is so easy to make and still tastes so good.
-The recipe is easy peasy and traditional style, do give it a try.
+The recipe is an easy peasy and traditional style, do give it a try.

 Mutton kunna recipe , Bakra Eid special

 This is an easy version of Chinioti mutton kunna recipe.
 You'll need mutton leg cut into pieces for this recipe.
 The mutton shanks also taste so yummy as the fat juices released by the bone in the curry make it a delicious stew.
 The aroma of black cumin is key to the taste.
 This is a very easy mutton recipe.

 Kaari Chawal is a traditional Bohra curry made with a special spice blend.
 The spice mix is made of peanut, cashew, almond and coconut milk.
 It is so rich in taste and so unique in taste, you must give it a try if you love coconut curries.

 Kali Mirch Gosht With Shoulder cut for Eid ul Adha